Concert Etiquette

 7) WEARING VIEW-OBSTRUCTING HATS

 It is too bad that a few forgetful (or unknowing) audience members insist on displaying such unacceptable behavior.
-Traditionally, music appreciation students cause a large percentage of these disturbances.
+Traditionally, music appreciation students are blamed for causing a large percentage of these disturbances.
 Although the majority of appreciation students are exemplary listeners, over the years the few ill-behaved ones have stereotyped this bad image for all music appreciation students.
 They arrive late and leave early (some even so rude as to enter or leave while the music is being played), hold lengthy conversations during the concert, put their feet up on the seats in front of them, make excessive noise while taking notes on the concert (such as ripping paper out of a note pad, loud pencil scratching on the paper, etc.), eat hard candy (which requires the very noisy removal of the outer wrapper), and generally ruin the concert for those around them.
 You should recognize that most "classical" concerts tend to be more serious in nature as compared to the atmosphere of rock, jazz or "pop" concerts.
 This does not infer that "classical" music is better—only that it has its own particular style and purpose, and these must be anticipated and respected by you as a listener.
+Whatever noise or commotion you make will be heard louder by those around you than the music coming from the stage.
 While attending a "classical" concert, please be considerate of those trying to enjoy the music, even if you happen to find the music unpleasant for some reason.

 The following list of suggestions will help you avoid embarrassment and derive greater pleasure from the concert experience: